microsoft/react-native-windows/docs/testing-nuget-packages.md

-## Testing NuGet package for new react-native init templates.
+## Testing NuGet package for new @react-native-community/cli init templates.
 Today's default is to use the C++ and C# code from the `react-native-windows` npm package as source.
 We have been working on moving to a binary distribution model for this code via NuGet.

 Today we support the following projects as a NuGet package: